jedisct1/rust-jwt-simple/README.md

 let claims = key.verify_token::<NoCustomClaims>(&token, Some(options))?;
 ```

-Note that `allowed_issuers` and `allowed_audiences` are not strings, but sets of strings (using the `HashSet` type from the Rust standard library), as the application can allow multiple return values.
+Note that `allowed_issuers` and `allowed_audiences` are not strings, but sets of strings (using the `HashSet` type from the Rust standard library), as the application can allow multiple values.

 ## Signatures (asymmetric, `RS*`, `PS*`, `ES*` and `EdDSA` algorithms) example